Oh Kyu-won: Biography

 Oh Kyu Won's original name was Oh Gyuok.
-Born on December 29, 1941 in Miryang, Keishōnan Province, Korea, Empire of Japan.
+He was born on December 29, 1941 in Miryang, Keishōnan Province, Korea, Empire of Japan.
 He attended Busan Teachers' School before graduating from the Law Department of Dong-a University.
-He was the president of the Munjangsa publishing company, and is presently a professor in the Department of Creative Writing at the Seoul Institute of the Arts.
+He was the president of the Munjangsa publishing company and a professor in the Department of Creative Writing at the Seoul Institute of the Arts.

 Work

-Oh Kyu Won's early poems use witty, sparkling, and ironic language in an effort to destroy established forms and provide a critique of the baseness and emptiness of capitalist consumer culture.
-Through the process of the endless deconstruction and regeneration of his poetic material, he refashioned everyday words and recognizable images in order to produce the "unconsciousness of modernity," and in doing so capture certain realities of everyday life particular features of our mental landscape that are generally passed by unnoticed.
+Oh Kyu Won's early poems used witty and ironic language in an effort to destroy established forms and provide a critique of capitalist consumer culture.
+Through the process of the endless deconstruction and regeneration of his poetic material, he refashioned everyday words and recognizable images in order to capture particular features of our mental landscape that are generally passed by unnoticed.
 His poems thus derive strength from the quotidian, but only by recreating and reconceptualizing it.
-Irony is another of Oh's techniques adopted to criticize a false and fetishistic ideal world.
-By thus lifting aspects of the mundane and banal up to his scrutinizing eye, out of the fabric of our "modern unconsciousness," he captures the contradictory and complex features of the modern petit bourgeois and helps us to rediscover our own lives.
-Oh's poems also demonstrate the influence of the fable and his fascination with the most common of words, which often serve him as elements of parody and ironic critique.
+Irony is techniques used by Oh to criticize a false and fetishistic ideal world.
+By thus lifting aspects of the mundane and banal out of the fabric of our "modern unconsciousness," he aims to capture the contradictory and complex features of the modern petit bourgeois.
+Oh's poems also demonstrate the influence of fables and his fascination with common words, which he often uses as elements of parody and ironic critique.

-Oh Kyu Won's work has attempted to demolish old conceptual frames and stale assumptions and to look at the world in its naked reality.
+Oh Kyu Won's work has attempted to demolish old conceptual frames and assumptions and to look at the world in its naked reality.
 In order to do this, Oh frequently uses the technique of reversal: